20 COMMON SENSE ISLAMIC VALUES

 قُلْ أَعُوذُ بِرَبِّ النَّاسِ (114:1 – The closing Chapter

 We have a monumental task to repair the World, and we will do our share in working towards a World of co-existence, one person at a time.
-We are committed, and now help us God do the right thing; where none of your creation has to live in apprehension of fear of the other.
+We are committed, and now help us God do the right thing; where none of your creation has to live in apprehension or fear of the other.
 Amen.

-Prophet Mohammad (PBUH) described a good deed as an act which benefits others, such as planting a tree that serves generations of wayfarers with fruit and the shade.
+Prophet Mohammad (PBUH) described a good deed as an act that benefits others, such as planting a tree that serves generations of wayfarers with fruit and shade.
 The world is a better place today because of a good legacy bequeathed to humanity by people of all faiths that came before us.
 We owe it to coming generations to leave the world a little better than we found it, to usher an era of justice and peace.

-With Prejudice towards none
+With Prejudice toward none

 Almost all Muslims are cognizant and repeat the verse “God is the master of the Day of Judgment, and he alone we worship”.
 A fully observant Muslim recites this verse anywhere from 17 to 51 times a day and refrains from judging others, as he or she believes God only can make that call.
-There is no compulsion in the matters of faith, says the Qur’an.
-Our Jihad, the inner struggle is to resist the temptations to judge others.
+There is no compulsion in matters of faith, says the Qur’an.
+In our Jihad, the inner struggle is to resist the temptations to judge others.
 Most Muslims follow that guidance and a few don’t.